-- 30. The Panel's Rules for Proceedings set out the documents which an applicant needs to lodge.20 They must specify the decision and the grounds for review. - 31.
+- 30. The Panel's Procedural Rules set out the documents which an applicant needs to lodge.
+They must specify the decision and the grounds for review. - 31.
 An application for review must be made within 2 business days of the initial Panel's decision.
-21 In this time the detailed written reasons of the initial Panel may not be available, although a short form of the key
+In this time the detailed written reasons of